nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 title: User Guide
 ---

-Pied Piper is a task management app to help project team leaders stay organized and focused on their priorities.
-With a clean and intuitive interface, this app will include features that will allow users to easily create tasks, assign them to team members, and set due dates.
-Whether you're managing personal projects or collaborating with a team, Pied Piper can help streamline your workflow and keep you on track.
+Pied Piper is a user-friendly task management application tailored for computing students.
+The app helps them stay organised, collaborate with peers, and prepare for real-world situations by simulating performance reviews.
+Key features include creating tasks, assigning tasks to team members, setting due dates, rating tasks out of 5, and providing feedback through comments.
+Ideal for personal projects and team collaboration, Pied Piper aims to improve productivity and equip computing students with valuable skills for their future careers.

 * Table of Contents
   {:toc}